 Do any of these points sound familiar?
 They probably do, because, sadly, many of Harvey-Jones' observations are still prevalent today.
-Given the duties of directors, why are some boards still reluctant to embrace change with the same enthusiasm as demonstrated elsewhere when circumstances change, or a crisis strikes?
+Given the duties of directors, why are some boards still reluctant to embrace change when circumstances change, or a crisis strikes?

-Is it time your board took stock, not only of the company's business model, but of itself?
+Is it time your board took stock, not only of the company's strategy and business model, but of itself?

 Thoughts on corporate governance, strategy and the craft of board work; our place in the world; and, other things that catch my attention.